Padmanabh82/Padmanabh82/README.md

 ## 🔧 Technologies and Tools

 - Programming Languages: JavaScript
-- Frameworks: Node.js, React, Next.js
+- Frameworks: Node.js and React
 - Version Control: Git
 - Operating Systems: Linux

 ## 💡 What I Do

 I'm always seeking to expand my knowledge and learn new things. 🚀 Coding is my passion, and I have a knack for quickly grasping concepts and learning new technologies.
-With learnings in Node.js, React, and Next.js, I enjoy crafting innovative solutions and pushing the boundaries of what's possible in web development.
+With learnings in Node.js, React, I enjoy crafting innovative solutions and pushing the boundaries of what's possible in web development.
 I'm also actively involved in open-source contributions, leveraging the power of collaboration.

 ## 🌐 Connect with Me